 The birth mother’s married or de facto partner is presumed to have consented to the birth mother undergoing an artificial conception procedure, unless there is evidence of the contrary on the balance of probabilities.

-Pursuant to section 60H(1)(d) of the FLA, if the donor of DNA material for a child conceived artificially is not in a marriage or de facto relationship with the birth mother, then the child is not the donor’s child (60H(1)(d) FL Act).
+If the donor of DNA material for a child conceived artificially is not in a marriage or de facto relationship with the birth mother, then the child is not the donor’s child (60H(1)(d) FL Act).

-Under the SoCA, a husband is presumed to be the parent of children born to his wife, and children born up to 10 months after the marriage dissolves (s 5).
+Under the SoC Act, a husband is presumed to be the parent of children born to his wife, and children born up to 10 months after the marriage dissolves (s 5).

 Alternatively, paternity can be established by any of the following: